root-11/root-11.github.io/content/calculating-the-convex-hull/calculating-the-convex-hull.md

-Determining the convex hull is useful for many applications, such as linear programming, where the convex hull declares the boundadry of the solution landscape.
+Determining the convex hull is useful for many applications, such as linear programming, where the convex hull declares the boundary of the solution landscape.
 In graph theory the convex hull can illustrate the shortest path around nodes and hence be used to determine clusters and overlaps between sets of nodes.